Wilson W. Wyatt: Return to law and later career

 After leaving the lieutenant governor's office in 1963, Wyatt returned to the law firm which he had co-founded in the late 1940s.
 Originally known as Wyatt, Grafton & Grafton, the firm had changed name partners when Wyatt became lieutenant governor.
 The Grafton brothers, Cornelius ("Chip"), father of noted mystery novelist, Sue Grafton, and Arthur had formed the firm with Wyatt.
 Chip Grafton's practice was heavily oriented to representation of municipal bond issuers.
 Wyatt's position as lieutenant governor presented a conflict of interest for the law firm.
 As a result, Chip left the firm and instead formed Harper, Ferguson, Grafton & Fleischer.
 The Wyatt firm became known as Wyatt, Grafton & Sloss, with partner Robert L. Sloss elevated to name status.

-After completing his term as governor, Combs was appointed a federal appellate judge.
-He resigned this position to seek another term as governor in 1971, but he was defeated in the Democratic primary by his former executive secretary Wendell H. Ford.
-Combs then resumed the practice of law with the old line Louisville firm of Bullitt, Dawson and Tarrant, which was renamed Tarrant, Combs & Bullitt.
-In the early 1980s, after Wyatt's retirement, Gordon Davidson, the managing partner of the Wyatt firm, and Combs engineered the merger of the two firms, forming Kentucky's largest law firm, Wyatt, Tarrant & Combs.

 Vice President Hubert Humphrey had Wyatt play an important role at the 1968 Democratic National Convention, again in Chicago.
 Wyatt, who twenty-four years earlier had soothed the hurt feelings of Alben Barkley, then devised a compromise over the party's platform plank in regard to the lingering Vietnam War.

 For the remainder of his life, Wyatt was active in the legal community and with civic affairs in Kentucky.
 He and his wife, Anne, donated $500,000 to the Jefferson County public schools to create scholarships for high school debaters, and another $500,000 to the law school at the University of Louisville, where he had once served as chairman of the trustees.
 The university in 1995 named its law school building after Wyatt.
 He served a term as chairman of the board of trustees at Bellarmine University; a sizeable donation from the Wyatts funds a lecture series at the school.